 The preferred model structure was the one whose estimated parameters most frequently produced the smallest variance.
 This procedure was repeated 10,000 times.
 The preferred model structure was the one that most frequently reported the lowest variance across all of these iterations.
 To determine if incorporating additional data sources improved predictive performance, cross validation variances for the preferred model structure were compared to those calculated using a model structure identical to Model 5, calculated including only tagging data.

 The integrative model structure that best predicted observed growth most frequently was refit using the entire data set.
 Two-sided 95% confidence intervals were estimated for each parameter from the results of 10,000 bootstrap iterations.
 As with tagging data, the procedure for resampling direct aging data was straightforward and involved random sampling with replacement from the dataset to construct pseudo data sets with an equal number of observations as the original data.
-Bootstrapping length frequency data was slightly more complicated with each study period in the pseudo data resampled from the corresponding period of the extrapolated study data.
+Bootstrapping length frequency data was slightly more complicated with each study period in the pseudo data resampled from the corresponding period of the reconstructed study data.
 Each study period in the pseudo dataset contained the same number of observations as in corresponding study period the original study data.

 Results